pns845/Javascript/Readme.txt

-nowrap--- if we donot want to wrap text you can use nowrap to add background use--background attribute to align the cell text to the right or left or center use align attribute
+nowrap--- if we donot want to wrap text you can use nowrap to add background use--background attribute to align the cell text to the right or left or center use align attribute The title attribute defines some extra information about an element.The value of the title attribute will be displayed as a tooltip when you mouse over the element.